Christopher-Dev/Python-Learning-File/README.md

 Always use a "[]" bracket when it comes to lists.

 if you need to find the range of a number use a "print(list(range(x, y)))" function to have it print out in the terminal.

++ to take effect it muct be after the = if you are adding to an existing variable, it has to be before += -> add to the value
+=+ -> just an asignation to a positive number, no different than = + or =